Nitish987/tenicons-website/README.md

-Simple image distribution website, in djnago.
+Simple image distribution website, in django.
 User can get free images and able to upload and download images from the site.

 ### Required fields in settings.py